DevExpress/devextreme-documentation/concepts/05 UI Components/Gantt/00 Getting Started with Gantt/20 Bind the Gantt to Data.md

 - The 'id' and 'parentId' fields should not have the same value.

-- If your first (root) task 'parentId' differs from 0, specify the [rootValue](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/#rootValue).
-For example, if the root task 'parentId' is -1, set the **rootValue** to -1.
+- If your first (root) task 'parentId' differs from 0, specify a [rootValue](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/#rootValue).
+For example, if the root task 'parentId' is -1, set the **rootValue** property to -1.

 [/note]

 The example below illustrates how to bind the Gantt UI component to the data sources that contain the same field names as the UI component uses in its internal binding settings.
-If your data sources' field names differ from the standard field names, use the **[dataField]Expr** expressions, listed in the API section of [tasks](/api-reference/10%20UI%20Components/dxGantt/1%20Configuration/tasks '/Documentation/ApiReference/UI_Components/dxGantt/Configuration/tasks/'), [resources](/api-reference/10%20UI%20Components/dxGantt/1%20Configuration/resources '/Documentation/ApiReference/UI_Components/dxGantt/Configuration/resources/'), [resource assignments](/api-reference/10%20UI%20Components/dxGantt/1%20Configuration/resourceAssignments '/Documentation/ApiReference/UI_Components/dxGantt/Configuration/resourceAssignments/') and [dependencies](/api-reference/10%20UI%20Components/dxGantt/1%20Configuration/dependencies '/Documentation/ApiReference/UI_Components/dxGantt/Configuration/dependencies/').
+If field names of your data sources differ from the standard field names, use the **[dataField]Expr** expressions listed in the API section of [tasks](/api-reference/10%20UI%20Components/dxGantt/1%20Configuration/tasks '/Documentation/ApiReference/UI_Components/dxGantt/Configuration/tasks/'), [resources](/api-reference/10%20UI%20Components/dxGantt/1%20Configuration/resources '/Documentation/ApiReference/UI_Components/dxGantt/Configuration/resources/'), [resource assignments](/api-reference/10%20UI%20Components/dxGantt/1%20Configuration/resourceAssignments '/Documentation/ApiReference/UI_Components/dxGantt/Configuration/resourceAssignments/'), and [dependencies](/api-reference/10%20UI%20Components/dxGantt/1%20Configuration/dependencies '/Documentation/ApiReference/UI_Components/dxGantt/Configuration/dependencies/').

 ---